Breast Augmentation Chicago

 This falls into the category of false internet rumor.
 The only time an implant needs to be changed is if it ruptures, which is a highly unlikely situation.
 The cast majority of women will never require any revisions, and effectively live out their lives with their original implants.

 Will breast sagging become an issue?

-Gravity is a constant, as so generally speaking your implants will react the same way your natural breasts would; healthy aging will occur.
+Gravity is a constant, as so generally speaking your breast implants will react the same way your natural breasts would; healthy aging will occur.
 However, on a positive note implants do tend to hold their shape longer and better than if the operation hadn’t taken place.

 Ready to start your journey to a new you?
 Visit Breast Implants Chicago today for your complimentary breast augmentation consultation.Dr.
 Placik would love to answer any questions concerns pertaining to the procedure you are interested in.